How to Train Your Sheltie

 While many owners say their Shelties hate water, it turns out that with training and encouragement, Shelties can take to it like ducks.
 If you want your furball to become a true water Sheltie, you need to gently encourage lots of positive swimming experiences early on.

 Puppies find chewing a very satisfying activity, particularly while their teeth are coming through.
 The trick is to teach them what is and isn't acceptable for chewing.

 Is your puppy whining too much?
 Does she constantly whimper to get your attention?
 Here's why your puppy whines and what you can do about it.

 Nipping and play biting is when your puppy mouths at your hands and clothes.
 It's very common in puppies, but can also occur in older dogs that haven't been taught proper bite inhibition.
-Learn how to stop your Sheltie puppy biting or nipping at unsuspecting visitors.
+Learn how to deal with your Sheltie puppy biting or nipping at unsuspecting visitors and other dogs.

 Cesar Millan deals with a range of problems in this TV show, from excessive barking to dog aggression.
 Each episode features two misbehaving dogs who undergo massive personality changes.
 Here's what I've learned about Shelties from Cesar's techniques.